-In Figure 1, LVPM heterogeneous bulk density decreases linearly from 2.510 g/cc to 2.471 g/cc as pore size varies from 0.0001 cm to 1.0 cm.
+In Figure 1, LVFPM heterogeneous bulk density decreases linearly from 2.510 g/cc to 2.471 g/cc as pore size varies from 0.0001 cm to 1.0 cm.
 The slope is –0.0386 g/cc per cm.
 From Figure 2, note that the corresponding heterogeneous density porosity increases from 0.117 pu to 0.140 pu at a rate of 0.0229 pu per cm over the same pore size interval.

 In Figure 3 the heterogeneous neutron slowing down length increases from 9.954 cm to 11.464 cm as the pore size varies from 0.0001 cm to 1.0 cm.
-This leads to the dramatic decrease in heterogeneous neutron porosity from 0.364 pu to 0.177 pu shown in Figure 3, as the LVPM proxy model uses this slowing down length to compute neutron porosity.
+This leads to the dramatic decrease in heterogeneous neutron porosity from 0.364 pu to 0.177 pu shown in Figure 3, as the LVFPM proxy model uses this slowing down length to compute neutron porosity.

 Figure 4 shows that the heterogeneous neutron capture cross section (SIGMA) decreases linearly as the pore size increases; the slope is –0.0329 cu/cm.
 Recall that SIGMA is interrelated with the thermal neutron diffusion length (L) and the thermal neutron diffusion coefficient (D) by the expression:

 D = (L**2)*SIGMA.

 Figure 5 reveals the variation in heterogeneous thermal neutron diffusion length and thermal neutron diffusion coefficient as the pore size varies.
 Although the change in capture cross section (SIGMA) with pore size is not large in this example, these variations of D and L with pore size are an important aspect of the correction of SIGMA for thermal neutron diffusion.